 Gently used children’s books are donated in red crates across the community.
-The books are made available, free for families, on shelves in ten locations such as Social Services and Literacy Volunteers.
+The books are made available, free for families, on shelves in over 50 locations including businesses, human service agencies, and schools.

-Volunteers read regularly to children in daycare and leave boxes of beautiful picture books for them to enjoy between visits.
+Volunteers read regularly to children in childcare homes and centers and leave boxes of beautiful picture books for them to enjoy between visits.

 Our free, annual, community-wide celebration features arts, activities and entertainment – all celebrating children’s books.